This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 - Medicines help treat the bacterial infection or decrease pain and burning when you urinate.
 You may also need medicines to decrease the urge to urinate often.
-Your healthcare provider may recommend cranberry juice or cranberry supplements to help decrease your symptoms.
+If you have UTIs often (called recurrent UTIs), you may be given antibiotics to take regularly.
+You will be given directions for when and how to use antibiotics.
+The goal is to prevent UTIs but not cause antibiotic resistance by using antibiotics too often.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.